DatePhotos.AI LogoDatePhotos.AIAI

 What People Do: Whiten teeth to pure white or add unnatural brightness.

 Why It Fails: Natural teeth have slight color variation and translucency.
-Pure white teeth look fake and can create uncanny valley effect.
+Pure white teeth look fake and can create an uncanny valley effect.

 The Fix: If whitening, aim for natural ivory tones (not pure white).
 Keep some variation between teeth.
 Maximum 10-15% brightness increase.